jmdoherty1/jmdoherty1/README.md

 🔭 **Currently building**:  [Village](https://github.com/jmdoherty1/village) - a full-stack application for coordinating shared care tasks, reminders and logistics across families and multi-user caregiving groups.

-I'm using it as an end-to-end engineering project — from application and API design through to deployment and infrastructure.
+I'm using it as an end-to-end engineering project, from application and API design through to deployment and infrastructure.

 The aim is to combine:
 Java · Spring Boot · PostgreSQL · REST APIs · Docker · Linux · K3s/Kubernetes · GitHub Actions · Raspberry Pi